Ear Infection Blend

 Increasing pain that lasts longer than 48 hours or uncontrolled fever may indicate a bacterial infection.
 You may need to consult your Health Care provider.

 NEVER put essential oils into the ear canal.
 Only use diluted on the outer ear or on a cotton ball placed in the ear opening.
-Avoid eye contact.
-In case of accidental contact, put a few drops of any pure vegetable oil in the eye.
-Water will not adequately dilute the oil.
-We’ve never known this to cause permanent injury or long-term discomfort, but if you feel concerned, please call your doctor if necessary.
+Avoid contact with eye.
+Essential oils are both lipophilic and hydrophobic.
+Lipophilic means they are attracted to fat—like the membranes of your eye and skin.
+They are also hydrophobic, meaning they do not like water.
+Flushing with water will only send the essential oil back to the eye's membranes.
+Applying a carrier oil will create another fat for the essential oil to be attracted to other than the membranes of the eye or skin.
+We’ve not known this to cause permanent injury or long-term discomfort, but if you feel concerned, please call your doctor if necessary.